SSoelvsten/adiar/docs/bdd.md

 - `bdd bdd_apply(bdd, bdd, bool_op)`

   Construct a bdd representing the `bool_op` applied onto the two given BDDs.
-  For each operator, we provide a the following alias functions.
+  For each operator, we provide the following alias functions.

   - `bdd bdd_and(bdd f, bdd g)` (operator `&`)